South Somerset District Council elections

-South Somerset District Council in Somerset, England is elected every four years.
+South Somerset District Council in Somerset, England was elected every four years.
 Since 2019 the council is divided into 34 wards electing 60 councillors.
+The council was abolished on 1 April 2023, when it was replaced by Somerset Council, a unitary authority.

 Political control

 Since the first election to the council in 1973 political control of the council has been held by the following parties:

 Leadership

-The leaders of the council since 2006 have been:
+The leaders of the council of the from 2006 until its abolition in 2023 were: